Courses

 Course presentation

-Lumsa Human Academy – Luigia Tincani Foundation, Via Giuseppe Gioachino Belli n.
-86, Rome
+Lumsa Human Academy – Fondazione Luigia Tincani, Via Giuseppe Gioachino Belli n.
+86, Roma

 25 hours